 And yet, I somehow have not managed to escape Blog Culture, because Blog Culture has become so pervasive that we are all doomed to a wasteland future of ad hominem non-jokes, knee-jerk unreflective judgements punched out on iPads during commercial breaks, and a Smithsonian’s worth of #selfies.

-Anonymous asked: This just in: Mayor Rob Ford against the Washington football team changing their name because "To me that’s ridiculous.
+Anonymous said: This just in: Mayor Rob Ford against the Washington football team changing their name because "To me that’s ridiculous.
 What are we going to call the Cleveland Indians?
 The Cleveland aboriginals next?"

 I think racists genuinely think that arguing “if we have to fix one racist thing, we’ll have to fix all the racist things” is a compelling argument.
 Racists: stupid, racist, incredibly lazy.
 Fuck’em.

-Anonymous asked: A billionaire, a white American, and a black single mother are sitting at a table with a dozen cookies.
+Anonymous said: A billionaire, a white American, and a black single mother are sitting at a table with a dozen cookies.
 The billionaire takes 11 of them, turns to the white American and says, "That lazy welfare queen is trying to take your cookie."

 This is depressingly accurate.